 DISCUSSION: This study offers a model for evaluating population-level public health interventions conducted in partnership with tobacco quitlines.

 CONCLUSIONS: Simultaneous (vs. sequential) delivery of phone/web weight management with cessation treatment in the quitline setting may adversely affect quit rate.
 Neither a simultaneous nor sequential approach to addressing weight produced any benefit on suppressing weight gain.
 This study highlights the need and the challenges of testing intensive interventions in real-world settings.

 TRIAL REGISTRATION: ClinicalTrials.gov Identifier: NCT01867983 .
 Registered: May 30, 2013.

 Institute for Systems Biology

 Bush, Terry; Lovejoy, Jennifer; Javitz, Harold; Torres, Alula Jimenez; Wassum, Ken; Tan, Marcia M; and Spring, Bonnie, "Simultaneous vs. sequential treatment for smoking and weight management in tobacco quitlines: 6 and 12 month outcomes from a randomized trial."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 266.